2008 Republican National Convention: Scheduling

 With the landfall of Hurricane Gustav on the U.S. Gulf Coast, the White House canceled the planned appearances of President Bush and Vice President Dick Cheney.
 Governors Bobby Jindal of Louisiana and Rick Perry of Texas skipped the convention to remain in their states during the hurricane's landfall.
 The Monday, September 1, 2008, schedule was compressed to two hours from seven.
 McCain called on the party to reduce partisan activities ahead of the hurricane's arrival.
 The Republican Party chartered a DC-9 to fly convention delegates representing the affected areas back home to their families.
 The last time a major hurricane struck in a Presidential-election year was Hurricane Andrew in 1992, which hit South Florida four days after the Republican Convention in Houston, Texas.

 On March 26, 2008, the NFL and NBC agreed to move the kickoff time of a September 4 season-opening football game to 7:00 p.m.
 EDT instead of 8:30 p.m.
 EDT to accommodate the convention.
 The game ended relatively on time, at 10:01 p.m.
 EDT, with NBC Sports handing off to NBC News within moments of the end of the game.
 According to Nielsen Media Research, 38.9 million Americans watched McCain deliver his acceptance speech—a half million more than tuned in to see Obama the previous week.

 Delegate count

 To be selected as the 2008 Republican Party Nominee, a candidate must have received the vote of 1,191 delegates.
 As of March 4, 2008, McCain had received the pledges of more than 1,191 delegates.
 Although most of those delegates were not required to vote for him, on September 3, 2008, McCain won the nomination almost unanimously.

 Palin was nominated for vice president by voice vote on September 4, 2008.

-Hurricane Gustav

-Several early predictions made by the National Hurricane Center showed Minneapolis-St. Paul on the predicted ground track of Hurricane Gustav.
-Gustav would have long been extra-tropical by the time it reached the area, it could have caused a significant impact to the convention due to rain.
-Most of the convention's activities were curtailed as Gustav neared, and President Bush canceled his plans to attend the convention.
-As the hurricane moved inland, its track shifted well to the east missing the area by several hundred miles.